top of page

 Islamic Studies, Arabic, and Quran

-Ustatha Omaima Alamawi, has been the middle and elementary school Quran, Arabic and Islamic Studies teacher at the Lexington Universal Academy since 2008.
+Ustatha Omaima Alamawi has been the middle and elementary school Quran, Arabic and Islamic Studies teacher at the Lexington Universal Academy since 2008.
 In 2002, she received the Tajweed Licience certification from the Muslim World League Association in Riwaya of Hafs an Asem an Al-Shatibiya.
 In 2007, Ustatha Omaima successfully completed Al-Qaidah An-Nooraneyah Program.
 And in 2013, she became a certified teacher of Al-Qaida An-Nooranyyah.
 "I'm honored to be given the opportunity to teach our children at LUA to perfect the recitations of Allah's Holy book, AL-Quran AL Kareem, so they can be of the Quran carriers In sha' Allah.
-With Allah's support I have been able to encourage my students to memorize several Ajza' of the Quran."
+With Allah's support I have been able to encourage my students to memorize several Ajza' of the Quran.

-Ustatha Fathia Shalash is an Arabic, Islamic Studies, and Quran Teacher at Lexington Universal Academy.
-She was born in Kuwait, where she received her high school degree.
-She then attended Islamic community college in Jordan, majoring in Mathematics, as well as receiving a certificate in Islamic studies and Tajweed.
-After collage, she became a kindergarten teach in Palestine for two years.
-After moving to America in 1996, she worked at a weekend Islamic school for a year.
-Ustatha Fathia has four kids, all of whom have graduated from LUA.
-In 2010 she was hired as a special needs educator with FCPS.
-After completing a year, Ustatha Fathia was hired at LUA as an assistant helping teach kindergarteners.
-This is her fifth year teaching Arabic, Quran, and Islamic Studies at LUA.
+certificate in Islamic studies and Tajweed.
+Then I moved with my family to Palestine where I became a kindergarten teacher for two years.
+Then I moved to America in 1996, I worked at Lexington weekend Islamic school for a year.
+Allah (swt) blessed me with four kids, all of whom have attended and graduated from LUA.
+In 2010 I was hired as a special needs educator with FCPS.
+After completing a year I was hired at LUA as an assistant teacher for kindergarten class.
+This is the 11th year teaching Arabic, Quran, andIslamic Studies at LUA.
 "For me LUA is my Home.
-I love Teaching children and helping them apply Islamic values in their daily lives.
-Alhamdulillah."
+I love Teaching children and helping them apply Islamic values in their lives.
+Alhamdulillah.

 LUA-Logo1.png